damian0604/bdaca/12ec/week02/exercises/exercises.md

 ```
 Loop over the appropriate data.
 For all the key-value pairs (like "office": "020111111"), do ` myresults[key].append(value)`: This will append the current phone numner (02011111) to the list of "office" numbers.
 - Do you see why this works only with a defaultdict but not with a "normal" dict?
 What would happen with a normal dict?
+- Take the function from Exercise 2 that prints how many phone numbers a given person has.
+Use a defaultdict instead to achieve the same result.
+What are the pros and cons?